 Microsoft SharePoint is a web-based collaborative platform that can be used for storing and sharing content securely, as well as to create secure websites, such as intranets.

 We are currently running two concurrent versions of SharePoint:

 - SharePoint Online - this new version is part of the Nexus 365 suite of applications, is cloud-based and became available to members of the University in November 2020

 SharePoint Online, the cloud-based version of SharePoint, is now available to colleagues across the University.
 This is part of the Nexus365 suite of applications.
-SharePoint on-premise will not be switched off until April 2023, however, we strongly encourage you to move your content to SharePoint Online well before this deadline.

 Getting started with SharePoint Online